-Cleaning baby’s eyes, ears and nose: basics
+Cleaning baby eyes, ears and noses: basics

 You can clean your baby’s eyes, ears and nose when you’re bathing your baby.
 All you need is:

-Steps for cleaning baby’s face
+Steps for cleaning baby faces

 - Clean the corners of your baby’s eyes, wiping gently from the inside corners to the outside corners.

 - Wipe gently around each nostril to get rid of mucus.
 It’s best not to put anything inside your baby’s nostrils.
 This can hurt the lining of the nose and cause bleeding.

 - Wipe behind your baby’s ears and around the outside of each ear.
 Don’t stick anything inside your baby’s ears, because it’s very easy to cause damage.

 - Wipe gently under your baby’s chin and neck, making sure you wipe between the folds of skin.

 - Gently pat your baby’s skin dry using a soft towel.
 Make sure you dry under the skin folds and behind your baby’s ears.

 Babies can get upset when you try to clean their face.
 Talking gently to your baby or singing a song can help with this.